-Amazon Linux AMI 2013.03 Release Notes
+Amazon Linux AMI 2013.09 Release Notes

-Upgrading to Amazon Linux AMI 2013.03
+Upgrading to Amazon Linux AMI 2013.09

-Please upgrade to Amazon Linux AMI 2013.03.1 from earlier versions.
+Please upgrade to Amazon Linux AMI 2013.09 from earlier versions.

-While older versions of the AMI and its packages will continue to be available for launch in Amazon EC2 even as new Amazon Linux AMI versions are released, we encourage users to migrate to the newer versions of the AMI, and to keep their systems updated.
-In some cases, customers seeking support for an older version of the Amazon Linux AMI through Amazon Premium Support may be asked to move to newer versions as part of the support process.
+While older versions of the AMI and its packages will continue to be available for launch in Amazon EC2 even as new Amazon Linux AMI versions are released, we encourage users to migrate to the newer versions of the AMI and to keep their systems updated.
+In some cases, customers seeking support for an older version of the Amazon Linux AMI through AWS Support

-To upgrade to Amazon Linux AMI 2013.03.1 from 2011.09 or later, run
+To upgrade to Amazon Linux AMI 2013.09 from 2011.09 or later, run

 .
 When the upgrade is complete, reboot your instance.